opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 Yardstick is a generic framework for a test execution, which is used for validation of installation of OPNFV platform.
-In the future, Yardstick will support two options of vswitchperf testcase execution:
+In the future, Yardstick will support two options of ViNePerf testcase execution:

-- plugin mode, which will execute native vswitchperf testcases; Tests will be executed natively by vsperf, and test results will be processed and reported by yardstick.
+- plugin mode, which will execute native ViNePerf testcases; Tests will be executed natively by vsperf, and test results will be processed and reported by yardstick.
-- traffic generator mode, which will run vswitchperf in **trafficgen** mode only; Yardstick framework will be used to launch VNFs and to configure flows to ensure, that traffic is properly routed.
+- traffic generator mode, which will run ViNePerf in **trafficgen** mode only; Yardstick framework will be used to launch VNFs and to configure flows to ensure, that traffic is properly routed.
 This mode will allow to test OVS performance in real world scenarios.